 You don’t have to have a physical storefront to build your site with Google My Business, if you have a service-area business or home-based business with or without an address you can list your details to appear on Google.

-What are the pros and cons of using the Google My Business website builder?
+What are the pros and cons of using the Google My Business website builder to create a website for free on Google?

 Google My Business Pros